reelyactive/barnowl-huawei/README.md

 barnowl-huawei
 ==============

-__barnowl-huawei__ converts RF decodings from Huawei access points into software-developer-friendly JSON: a real-time stream of [raddec](https://github.com/reelyactive/raddec/) objects which facilitate any and all of the following applications:
+__barnowl-huawei__ converts Bluetooth Low Energy decodings from Huawei access points into software-developer-friendly JSON: a real-time stream of [raddec](https://github.com/reelyactive/raddec/) objects which facilitate any and all of the following applications:
 - RFID: _what_ is present, based on the device identifier?
 - RTLS: _where_ is it relative to the receiving devices?
 - M2M: _how_ is its status, based on any payload included in the packet?